Peteypete/rehiring/README.md

 lein cljsbuild once min
 ```
 ## Sidebar: a progress bar animation in re-frame
 Parsing eight hundred plus jobs from scratch by loading AskHN HTML pages into an iframe can take a noticeable while, so I thought I should do a progress bar.
-Then I saw the app on my phone and *new* I had to do a progress bar.
+Then I saw the app on my phone and *knew* I *had* to do a progress bar.
 That turned out to be quite tricky, in part because declarative functional frameworks have a "steady-state" attitude which is wonderful 95% of the time but not so much for event-exposing functionality.
-You can see a primitive version from the JS implementation [live here](https://kennytilton.github.io/whoishiring/).
+You can see a primitive version of te progress bar from the JS implementation [live here](https://kennytilton.github.io/whoishiring/).
 The CLJS/re-frame second-generation prorgress bar is much nicer but for now you'll have to run it yourself to see it.

 The big enhancement is that you get to see two distinct processes run from start to completion.
 The first processed N pages to cull DOM nodes, the second processes all the DOM nodes looking for jobs.
+The neat thing is that the scale changes from 1-6 pages to 0-800+ jobs, and one progress bar smoothly handles both.

-Just coding that -- and crucially doing it the work in chunks so progress could be reflected in a, well, `progress` element -- was entertaining, but then I could not get the animation to work.
+Just coding that -- and crucially doing the work in chunks so progress could be reflected in a, well, `progress` element -- was entertaining, but then I could not get the animation to work.
 Even when I cheated and updated the progress element `max` and `value` properties directly, nothing until the end when we suddenly saw 100% completion. re-frame was not giving control back to the browser until the entire event domino chain had fallen.

 The solution?
 Two!
 Throw meta `^:flush_dom` on each event, or use `:dispatch-later` instead of `:dispatch`.
 Check out the heavily commented source files `month_loader_views.cljs` and `month_loader.cljs` for the deets.

+### Before you ask
+Yeah, since the app works off static page grabs that fall out of date anyway, there would be no harm in parsing the pages *once* and saving it all in a big JSON file.
+I just got bored before then.
+And now HN has an API on the way that will Change Everything&trade; so we will wait for that.
+This is just about a progress bar if one is needed.